arm666/hotelApp/README.md

 # Hotel Application

-This is a Hotel search mobile application build using Flutter.
+This is a Hotel searching mobile application build using Flutter.
 Here users can search and find the matching hotel according to location, person and price.

+The home page shows searching field with recent hotels that are searched befor.
+After clicking any recent searches, users will navigate to the clicked hotel.
+There users can see hotel detail like pictures, location, ratings and reviews, hotel detail, and hotel features and facilities etc.

 ScreenShots of the application:
 Screenshots| Screenshots